raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 Many images have large regions that are entirely white or black.
 When superimposing one region on another, if either region is entirely white, we know the result must be the same as the other region.
 When superimposing one region on another, if either region is entirely black, the result must be entirely black.

 We can use the quadtree's hierarchal representation to exploit this.
-We'll store some extra information in each quadtree, its colour: If it is entirely white, its colour will be white.
+We'll store some extra information in each quadtree, its colo'ur': If it is entirely white, its colour will be white.
 If it is entirely black, its colour will be black.
 And if it contains a mix of white and black cells, its colour will be a question mark.

 ```javascript
 const isOneByOneArray = (something) =>